Splafty/Personal_Website/README.md

 ## 📂 Overview

-This repository contains all the files like HTML, CSS, JS, and assets—used to deploy and maintain my website.
+This repository contains all the files, like HTML, CSS, JS, and assets, used to deploy and maintain my website.

 The site features:
 - A hero section/landing page that briefly introduces me